What's Kompose? It's a conversion tool for all things compose (namely Docker Compose) to container orchestrators (Kubernetes or OpenShift).

 kompose.service.type: LoadBalancer

-Selector: io.kompose.service=frontend
+Selector: io.kompose.service=web

 Type: LoadBalancer